Skip to content

 aof daemon status

-This queries the daemon’s health endpoint and displays:
+This queries the daemon’s health endpoint on the Unix socket and displays:

 • Whether the daemon is running